 With more than 100 sessions to choose from with topics ranging from building a personal brand, lead generation, creating brand advocates, e-commerce and much more, there were certainly many opportunities to hear from some of the digital world’s top minds and transfer their lessons to the world of real estate.

 Today I would like to talk about the first talk I managed to see at the event.
 It was from Germany's leading digital marketing expert, CEO of CTR Accelerator, and inventor of the PCTR Loop, Daniel Hipke.
-In this article I have taken the key take-aways from Daniel Hipke's talk and elaborated on them for RE/MAX Europe Agents and Broker/Owners.
+In this article I have taken the key take-aways from Daniel Hipke's talk and elaborated on them for both RE/MAX Europe Agents and Broker/Owners.

 I want to mention at this stage that all credit for the PCTR Loop concept goes to Daniel Hipke.
 This article is written purely in the interest of knowledge-sharing for the RE/MAX Europe network.